 Change Agents aide in developing talent by creating programming at the intersection of STEM and Entrepreneurship.

 Change agents commit to 2 years of working with local partners to create pathways to entrepreneurial opportunities, and lowering barriers to access to capital by executing BGV style pitch competitions using the SheRaise platform.

 We fund and scale tech-enabled, revenue-generating businesses (under $1M) founded by people who identify as Black/Brown and woman.
 Our signature pitch program provides coaching, crowdfunding, and community for our founders.
 Black Girl Ventures believes in a world where all ideas have a chance to succeed.

 Founded in 2016 by Serial Entrepreneur and Computer Scientist Shelly Bell, Black Girl Ventures addresses the unique challenges Black and Brown women face in accessing social and financial capital to grow their businesses.
 We have funded 41 women of color, held 25 BGV Pitch Programs across 8 cities and served 168 participants.

-Black Girl Ventures supports Black and Brown women entrepreneurs through our crowdfunded pitch competition program.
-Modeled after the historical African-American “Rent Party,” the BGV Pitch offers a creative way to raise funds and build community for founders who identify as women, Black and/or Brown.
+Black Girl Ventures began by supporting Black and Brown women entrepreneurs through our crowdfunded pitch competition program.
+Modeled after the historic African-American “Rent Party,” the BGV Pitch offers a creative way to raise funds and build a community for founders who identify as women, Black and/or Brown.